isabel-amaral/feup-ltw-TakeFoodHome/README.md

 ### Project Description

 The goal of this project was to create a website where restaurants can list and offer their menus for take-away.
+To create this application, students should:

+- create a **SQLite** database
+- create documents using **HTML** and **CSS** representing the application's web pages
+- use **PHP** to generate those web pages after retrieving/changing data from the database
+- use **Javascript** to enhance the user experience

 ### Instructions to Run the Project